 A Guideline Development Group led the development of this Guideline, and comprised people with diverse knowledge, skills, experience, and perspectives, including members from both the autistic (autistic adults) and autism (e.g., family members, practitioners, researchers) communities.
-The Guideline was developed within an evidence-based practice framework, combining the best available research evidence, with evidence from clinical practice, and the preferences and priorities of children and their families.
+The Guideline was developed within an evidence-based practice framework, combining the best available research evidence, with evidence from clinical practice and the lived experience of autistic people and their families, and the preferences and unique context of each child and family.
 The Guideline Development Group undertook a range of research and community consultation activities, including systematic reviews of the research evidence, focus groups with members of the autistic and autism communities, and community and practitioner surveys.
-The information collected through these activities was systematically collated, analysed, and structured into a series of recommendations to guide practice using an internationally accepted framework.
+The information collected through these activities was systematically collated, analysed, and structured into a series of Recommendations to guide practice using an internationally accepted framework.

 The Guideline has 84 Consensus-Based Recommendations that span the support pathway, including guiding principles, goal setting, selecting and planning supports, delivering supports, and the monitoring and safeguarding of supports.
 Recommendations are key elements of practice that must be followed for a practitioner to deliver evidence-based support.
-Recommendations are accompanied by Good Practice Points that provide critical context to a given Recommendation, such as how a Recommendation should be implemented in clinical practice, or how it is applied to a specific population or under specific circumstances.
-Supporting evidence collected through the research and community consultations activities is presented for each Recommendation, and an Administration and Technical Report provides detailed information on the guideline development process.
+Recommendations are accompanied by Good Practice Points that provide critical context to each Recommendation, such as how a Recommendation should be implemented in clinical practice, or how it is applied to a specific population or under specific circumstances.
+Supporting evidence collected through the research and community consultations activities is presented for each Recommendation, and an Administration and Technical Report provides detailed information on the Guideline development process.

-This is Australia's first national guideline for supporting the learning, participation, and wellbeing of autistic children and their families in Australia.
+This is the first national Guideline for supporting the learning, participation, and wellbeing of autistic children and their families in Australia.
 The Recommendations provide a framework through which evidence-based practice can be implemented across Australia.
 The next step will be for professional associations and individual practitioners to endorse and implement the Guideline; a process Autism CRC will support through a range of activities.
 It is recommended that this Guideline be updated within 5 years of publication.